FAQ's

 Please do not talk in the studio, this is a quiet space to allow you to switch off and tune in to the practice that will follow.
 If you come with a friend and wish to catch up we have social areas where you can socialise.

-Mobiles are not allowed in the studio, it is a time for you Re;Connect to yourself and disconnect from distractions.
+Mobiles are not allowed in the studio, it is a time for you Re;Connect with yourself and disconnect from distractions.

 Filming of yourself either before, during or after your class is strictly prohibited.
 Although we understand you may want to share your experience with friends or followers, we respect that many people do not wish to be filmed.